Mar 7, 2024 | Concentration Camp

 What was the purpose and history of the Sachsenhausen Concentration Camp in Berlin?

-The Sachsenhausen Concentration Camp, located in Berlin, Germany, was one of the first and longest-operating concentration camps established by the Nazi regime during World War II.
-It was built in 1936 to serve as a model for other camps and to showcase the supposed superiority of the Nazi ideology.
+The Sachsenhausen Concentration Camp was in Oranienburg, Berlin, Germany and was one of the first and the longest running concentration camp during the Second World War.
+It was constructed in the year 1936 in order to function as prototype for other camps in the future and in order to demonstrate the alleged supremacy of the ‘Arian’ race.

 1. The Purpose and Function